-- A transaction SHALL cover all information concerning one single biometric subject.
-Created IDs (except the transaction UUID) only need to be unique locally within one transaction, as usually only one transaction is stored per XML-file.
-However, for scenarios where multiple transactions are collected within one XML-file, the created IDs SHALL be unique globally. - During the biometric process all available data SHALL be gathered / created by the application. - generic process information: - name of the implemented application profile (e.g. BCL_ManualBorderControl) if suitable (for scheme version 4v7) - a globally unique Transaction ID conforming to [BIB_RFC4122] Version 1 UUID specification - global start time of the transaction (timestamp of the beginning of the biometric process as defined by the application profile3) - global end time of the transaction (timestamp of the end of the biometric process as defined by the application profile) - fully qualified host name (or if not available any other locally unique identifier serving as host name) of the station - type of station (e.g. stationary/mobile) - location of station (The exact semantic of this value is profile-dependent.
-See the specific profile for a refined definition.) - the software used in this transaction (biometric component), at least with the following identifiers - · vendor name - · software name - version number (Using a version numbering scheme which allows for proper lexicographic ordering is highly recommended) - optional configuration information - error code (optional) detailing any abnormal termination of the process - a transaction reference if this transaction is dependent or derived from another transaction (reference to Transaction ID) - information about any identification processes performed during this transaction: - start time of the identification process (i.e. beginning of capturing biometric data) - submit time of the identification process (i.e. when the captured data is submitted to the backend system for identification) - end time of the identification process (i.e. when the results from the backend system are available or the process terminated with a timeout) - · a list of modalities used for identification - the result of the identification - · the count of candidates available - for each candidate:
+- name of the implemented application profile (e.g. BCL_ManualBorderControl) if suitable (for scheme version 4v7) - a globally unique Transaction ID conforming to [BIB_RFC4122] Version 1 UUID specification - global start time of the transaction (timestamp of the beginning of the biometric process as defined by the application profile7) - global end time of the transaction (timestamp of the end of the biometric process as defined by the application profile) - fully qualified host name (or if not available any other locally unique identifier serving as host name) of the station - type of station (e.g. stationary/mobile) - location of station (The exact semantic of this value is profile-dependent.
+See the specific profile for a refined definition.) - the software used in this transaction (biometric component), at least with the following identifiers - vendor name - software name - version number (Using a version numbering scheme which allows for proper lexicographic ordering is highly recommended) - optional configuration information - error code (optional) detailing any abnormal termination of the process - a transaction reference if this transaction is dependent or derived from another transaction (reference to ▶Transaction ID) - information about any identification processes performed during this transaction: - start time of the identification process (i.e. beginning of capturing biometric data) - submit time of the identification process (i.e. when the captured data is submitted to the backend system for identification) - end time of the identification process (i.e. when the results from the backend system are available or the process terminated with a timeout) - a list of modalities used for identification - the result of the identification - the count of candidates available - for each candidate: - the rank of the candidate - score and threshold information - an error code in case of abnormal termination of the identification process - information about any enrolment processes performed during this transaction:

-3 For example this may be the moment in time when the operator has started the process by clicking on "start acquisition".
+7 For example this may be the moment in time when the operator has started the process by clicking on "start acquisition".

-- · the rank of the candidate - · score and threshold information - an error code in case of abnormal termination of the identification process - information about any enrolment processes performed during this transaction: - start time of the enrolment process (i.e. beginning of capturing biometric data) - optional submit time of the enrolment process (i.e. when the captured data is submitted to the backend for identification).
-This element SHALL be present in cases where the central system replies directly with enrolment status information. - end time of the enrolment process (e.g. when the process terminated with a timeout) - · a list of modalities used for enrolment - the enrolment status (i.e. whether the subject was enrolled successfully) - an error code in case of abnormal termination of the enrolment process - · information about any control verifications performed during enrolment - · information about any verification processes performed during this transaction - start time of the verification process (i.e. beginning of capturing biometric data) - end time of the verification process - information about the references used for this verification processes (image type, position codes) - the verification result - for each verification: - the verification result - for each comparison: the result of the comparison, the duration of the comparison process, detailed scoring and threshold information and an error code in case of abnormal termination of the comparison process - an error code in case of abnormal termination of the verification process - information about the records collected in this transaction: - · unique ID of record - · size of record - type of record (encoding format) - purpose of the record (enrolment, identification, verification)
+- start time of the enrolment process (i.e. beginning of capturing biometric data) - optional submit time of the enrolment process (i.e. when the captured data is submitted to the backend for identification).
+This element SHALL be present in cases where the central system replies directly with enrolment status information. - end time of the enrolment process (e.g. when the process terminated with a timeout) - a list of modalities used for enrolment - the enrolment status (i.e. whether the subject was enrolled successfully) - an error code in case of abnormal termination of the enrolment process - information about any control verifications performed during enrolment - information about any verification processes performed during this transaction - start time of the verification process (i.e. beginning of capturing biometric data) - end time of the verification process - information about the references used for this verification processes (image type, position codes) - the verification result - for each verification: - the verification result - for each comparison: the result of the comparison, the duration of the comparison process, detailed scoring and threshold information and an error code in case of abnormal termination of the comparison process - an error code in case of abnormal termination of the verification process - information about the records collected in this transaction: - unique ID of record - size of record - type of record (encoding format) - purpose of the record (enrolment, identification, verification)